Does this test have other names?

 your blood glucose level was a few hours earlier, so it might not be very accurate.

-Other factors that can affect your reading include certain medicines and vitamin C.
+Other factors that can affect your test results include certain medicines and vitamin

-Even the light that the test strip is checked under can lead to a false reading.
-Because
+C. Even the light that the test strip is checked under can lead to a false reading.

 How do I get ready for this test?

 You don't need to prepare for this test.
 Your healthcare provider will give you specific